-- For a managed bean with bean class x, the container must raise an event of type ProcessManagedBean<X>. - For a session bean with bean class x, the container must raise an event of type ProcessSessionBean<x>. - For a producer method of a bean class x with method return type T, the container must raise an event of type Process-
+- For a managed bean with bean class x, the container must raise an event of type ProcessManagedBean<x>. - For a session bean with bean class x, the container must raise an event of type ProcessSessionBean<x>. - For a producer method with method return type x of a bean with bean class T, the container must raise an event of type ProcessProducerMethod<T, X>. - For a producer field with field type x of a bean with bean class T, the container must raise an event of type Process-ProducerField<T, X>.

-ProducerMethod<X, T>.

-For a producer field of a bean class x with field type T, the container must raise an event of type ProcessProducer-Field<X. T>.